 Waldorf’s flagship polyphonic hybrid synthesizer

 Lately, wavetable synths are all the rage.
-After Waldorf Music GmbH introduced the Quantum, several synths that incorporate wavetables have been released/announced; most notably the UDO Super 6, the ASM Hydrasynth, the Modal Argon8, the Nord Wave 2 and the Sequential Pro 3.
-These synths are very nice and some cost significantly less.
-They are however, from a wavetable perspective, less than one-half the machine a Quantum is.
+After Waldorf Music GmbH introduced the Quantum, a number of synths that incorporate wavetables have been released or announced.
+These synths can be very nice and some cost significantly less.
+They are however, from a wavetable perspective, less than half the machine a Quantum is.
 Having wavetables does not make a Quantum.
 There is no comparable alternative to a Quantum.

 In my opinion, the Quantum is as state of the art as it gets in 2020.
 The build quality is tops, and the technology and features are amazing.
 A new synthesist might want to cut their teeth on something other than a Quantum.
 It’s not difficult but it is feature rich.
 That said, the Quantum’s panel and screen together produce a very flat interface, with no menu diving to speak of.

 Obviously, no one synth can be everything to everyone, but this comes close.
 Online video demos tend to over represent the Quantum’s digital side.
 Sound-wise, the Quantum can do everything from warm analog to crisp digital.

 However, if all you want is an analog synth, if you are not looking for the features of a digital synth, the Quantum is not for you.

 Wavetables are but one of the five types of synthesis engines in the Quantum.